milenacard/workshop_RxJs/README.md

 # workshop_RxJs

-link important:
+links important:
 - learnrx.io
-- reactive.how --> videos how functions the operators
+- reactive.how --> videos how functions the operators?
-- rxmarbles.com --> look in realtime the operatos
+- rxmarbles.com --> look in realtime the operators
 - rxfiddle.net